mstepanyak/my-software-engineering-bookshelf/README.md

 - [ITIL Foundation, ITIL (ITIL 4 Foundation)](https://www.amazon.com/ITIL-foundation-Axelos/dp/0113316070) by **The Stationery Office**, 2022

 ## Contributing
-This is my personal learning space.
-I keep it for my enjoyment, if you have any suggestions for improvement please feel free to open a pull request.
+This is my personal learning space. <br/>
+And I keep it for my enjoyment, if you have any suggestions for improvement please feel free to open a pull request.
 <br />
 Thanks!